SirIle/sirile.github.io/_posts/2015-07-02-using-docker-18-experimental-with-docker-machine-and-virtualbox-driver-boot2docker.markdown

 It can also be cloned from [GitHub](https://github.com/SirIle/boot2docker-experimental).

-After building it on a suitable Docker environment with
+After building it on a suitable Docker environment (2 GB memory seems to be required) with

 {% highlight bash %}
 docker build -t my-boot2docker-img .